oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

 ```

-5. Create Asset ID for the master playlist that needs to be streamed
+5. Create an Asset ID for the master playlist that needs to be streamed

 ```
 <copy># Create asset OCID from the provided master playlist